The Iron Giant (1999)

 Movie makes the countdown, is talked about.

-The robot that initially attacks Luthor, Polaris and The Key is virtually identical in silhouette (if not full appearance) to the titular character of The Iron Giant
+The robot that initially attacks Luthor, Polaris and The Key is virtually identical in silhouette (if not full appearance) to the The Iron Giant

 referenced by Mark Andrew

 A poster of the film can be seen in a wall